On unitarizability and Arthur packets: Notation

-We will use the following simple but useful result proved in Theorem 13.2\footnote{To apply this theorem, we need to know that the cuspidal reducibility exponents are in $\tfrac12$, which is implied by the basic assumption from \cite{MR1896238}, and this assumption follows from (ii) in Remarks 4.5.2 of \cite{MR2305609} and Theorem 1.5.1 in \cite{MR3135650}.} of \cite{MR1658535}.
-For $\D\in \SC$ holds:
+This result follows from Theorem 13.2. of \cite{MR1658535}.
+To get the above result from the this theorem, one needs to know that the cuspidal reducibility exponents are in $\tfrac12\Z$, which is implied by the basic assumption from \cite{MR1896238}.
+This assumption follows from (ii) in Remarks 4.5.2 of \cite{MR2305609} and Theorem 1.5.1 in \cite{MR3135650}.

-An irreducible representation will be called cotempered, if it is Aubert involution of a tempered representation.
+An irreducible representation will be called cotempered, if it is the Aubert involution of a tempered representation.